 Our three year olds through Kindergarteners are experiencing "Children and Worship" during their Sunday School time.
 This program continues to be one of the most effective ways of nurturing children's faith and preparing them for worship with the whole congregation.
 In Children and Worship, children are not learning to worship, but they are worshipping!
 If you'd like more information, check out the RCA website.
 You will find the information under "Resources," then "Discipleship," then click on the "Educational" tab and the "Children's Ministry" link.

-Each week, even on Everybody Worships Sundays, 3 year olds-Kindergartners are dismissed with the leader around the time of the offering to Room E27.
+Each week, even on Everybody Worships Sundays, 3 year olds-Kindergartners are dismissed with the leader around the time of the offering to Children's Wing Room C4/5.
 While there, children . . .

 - greet each other